 Thinking of joining?

 Unsure if you meet the eligibility criteria or like to know more about MDN?
-Please email us with a brief description of your concern or a question and a convenor will be in touch.
+Please email us with your query and a convenor will get back to you.

 Like to try before you buy?
 Close to the two year threshold but not sure about joining?
 Please let us know and one of our convenors will be happy to invite you to an MDN event (either in London or Edinburgh) as their fee paying guest.